-HECS-HELP is a Commonwealth Government loan scheme available to eligible students enrolled in Commonwealth supported places.
-This loan scheme assists students with their student contribution payments and is a cost-effective way to fund your course studies.
+HECS-HELP is a Commonwealth government loan scheme available to eligible students enrolled in Commonwealth supported places (CSPs).

-The Australian Government pays the loan amount directly to your course provider on your behalf and a HECS-HELP debt is then recorded with the Tax Office against your Tax File Number.
-The debt is then to be repaid once your repayment income is above the minimum threshold.
-For details on the minimum threshold, please visit the Going to Uni website.
+The government pays the loan amount directly to your course provider on your behalf and a HECS-HELP debt is then recorded with the Australian Taxation Office against your Tax File Number.
+You'll begin to repay the debt once your income is above the minimum threshold.
+For details on the minimum threshold, please visit the Study Assist website.

 Applying for HECS-HELP?